-Where a Staff Member breaches this policy, the College may take disciplinary action including, in the case of serious breaches, summary dismissal.
+Where a Staff Member fails to report a concern, the College may take disciplinary action including, in the case of serious breaches, summary dismissal.

-3.12.
+3.14.
 Implementation

 These guidelines are implemented through a combination of:

 - Staff training and development in professional conduct - student and parent/carer education and information - effective management of teachers engaging in inappropriate relationships with students - effective management of conflicts of interest - effective communication and incident notification procedures - effective record keeping procedures - initiation of corrective actions where necessary.